PJH300 Sustainable Production Systems in Agriculture

 Teaching exam periods:

-This course starts at the beginning of the August blokk and continues through the Autumn parallel.
+This course starts ca August 16th and continues through the Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.
-Notice compulsory activities in the August period

 First time: 2011H